rkapl123/DBAddin/docs/README.md

 To see the Log, there is a separate Button in the settings group of the DBAddin ribbon that also indicates the existence of warning log entries with a red exclamation mark.

 #### DB Functions refresh prevention
 To prevent DB Functions from refreshing, there is a toggle button in the settings group of the DBAddin ribbon.
 When activating it, no DB Function in any open Workbook will refresh (neither on recalculation nor when explicitly doing "refresh").
-This setting is always set to disabled/refresh DB Functions when restarting the Addin/Excel.
+This setting is always set to disabled/refresh DB Functions when restarting the Add-in/Excel.

 ### Tools
-Besides the hierarchical menu "DBConfigs" (see [DBFuncs User-doc](DBFuncs.md)) and the DBSheet Configuration (see [DBSheets](DBSheets.md)) there are other tools in the DB Addin Tools group:
+Besides the hierarchical menu "DBConfigs" (see [DBFuncs User-doc](DBFuncs.md)) and the DBSheet Configuration (see [DBSheets](DBSheets.md)) there are other tools in the DB Add-in Tools group:

 #### Purge
 The DBListFetch's and DBRowFetch's target areas' extents are stored in hidden named ranges assigned both to the calling function cell (DBFsource(Key)) and the target (DBFtarget(Key)).
 These hidden names are used to keep track of the previous content to prevent overwriting, clearing old values, etc.
 Sometimes during copying and pasting of DB Functions, these names can get mixed up, leading to strange results or a defect of the "jump" function.
-In these cases, there is a check/purge tool in the DB Addin tools group, which may be used to "purge" these hidden named ranges in case of any strange behaviour due to multiple name assignments to the same area.
+In these cases, there is a check/purge tool in the DB Add-in tools group, which may be used to "purge" these hidden named ranges in case of any strange behaviour due to multiple name assignments to the same area.
 This purging can be achieved by holding the Shift button while clicking check/purge.
 If the check/purge button is clicked while pressing the Ctrl Button, the hidden names used for the DB functions are unhidden and the Name manager is displayed.
 In case only the check/purge button is clicked, all problematic names (having #REF! errors, not having a source/target area available, etc.) are listed and a repair of these problems is offered.
 After this another check/repair for "orphaned" DB Functions that haven't got any DBFsource names on their cells is offered.

 #### Buttons